...

 • Depression & Anxiety

 The American Dental Association directed all dentists to screen patients for sleep-disordered breathing in 2017—just like dentists have been asked for years to screen every patient for oral cancer.
-The best way to find out would be a systematic review by a sleep physician or sleep test/sleep study.
+The best way to find out would be a systematic review by a sleep physician or a sleep test/sleep study.

 Can Sleep Apnea be Cured?